Qibocal: an open-source framework for calibration of self-hosted quantum devices: Technical specification

 \subsubsection{A calibration program}

-Often, the need occurs to perform ad-hoc measurements, which involve several protocols following specific schemes of dependencies which go beyond sequential execution.
-This is also the case of a complex and scalable calibration workflow, which possibly targets a full-chip calibration.
+To perform a complete calibration, sequential execution is not flexible enough, since it does not fully account for failed fits or experimental quirks that may appear in any experiment.
+In the management of complex workflows, this flexibility would be beneficial to address the variety of possible situations.
+Especially in the development of general and portable solutions.

 To support this use case, graphs have often been used~\cite{kelly2018physical}.
-In particular, directed acyclic graphs (DAG) have been considered an optimal tool to represent a general calibration process.
-The reason why DAG are so convenient is that there is a clear way to implement their execution, as they define dependency relations, that could be resolved in a clear and possibly optimized way (e.g.\ exploiting its topological sorting).
+In particular, directed acyclic graphs (DAG) have been considered an optimal device to represent a general calibration process.
+What makes DAGs convenient is that they straightforwardly map to a given execution, as they define dependency relations.
+These relations could be resolved in a clear and possibly optimized way, e.g.\ exploiting its topological sorting.

-However, not all types of execution can be represented by a DAG, but only those for which the execution process is fully known ahead of time.
-This purposefully prevents cyclic dependencies \cite{kelly2018physical}, approximating them with their unwrapping in layers of precision, but also any other runtime conditional (which lies at the foundation of a loop, but also of any Turing-complete execution).
+Not all types of execution are easily represented by a DAG.
+The prerequisite for that is to plan the whole execution process ahead of time.
+Indeed, being directed and without cycles, they can only proceed forward, defining a clear timeline for the execution.
+This contrasts with typical procedural programming model: the execution flow is not necessarily linear, but it can jump between function calls, conditional, and loops.
+E.g., DAGs purposefully prevents cyclic dependencies~\cite{kelly2018physical}, approximating them with their unwrapping in layers of precision, but also any other runtime conditional (which lies at the foundation of a loop).

-Also notice that, in typical scenarios, the sequence of relevant operations in an initial phase is well-known, and pretty standard across different chips.
-This aspect as well hints the relevance of the representation as an \textit{executed} program.
-Instead, during late refinements, it may be not as simple to clearly decouple different parameters, and the exact strategy could become more diverse.
-Thus, pushing the execution towards runtime allows for greater flexibility.
+The graph approach is then well-suited for some scenarios, but not necessarily an all-weather solution.
+Two example workflows that may be compared are the model-driven calibration process, based on specific low-dimensional protocols, predicting the optimal value of few control parameters out of grid scans' fits, and some data-driven optimization, which could perform a search of optimal parameters in a large-dimensional space.
+The first is the typical calibration process, which is often simple to describe, and quite portable across different setups.
+In this case, graphs are a suitable solution.
+However, once this is applied, and the system is already in the vicinity of the optimal operating point, iterative techniques may be experimented to further improve the calibration.
+And by their nature of being iterative, they are hard to represent as \textit{acyclic} graphs.